-Computer Numerical Control (CNC) machining got its roots in WWII when machinists started using numerical control to craft replacement aircraft parts.
+Computer Numerical Control (CNC) machining got its roots in WWII when machinists started using numerical control to craft replacement aerospace parts.
 For those working in the military or aerospace industries, CNC machining is a key component in making the kinds of precision parts necessary to carry out manufacturing tasks.

 This type of fabrication allows engineers to produce products that are more efficient, lightweight, and cost-effective than their competitors’ products.
 Here’s how to find the best CNC machine shop in New Jersey and what you can expect from the experience.